 1.1.1.
-Compliance with the Energy Retail Code
+Compliance with the Energy Retail Code of Practice

-APs engaged in the IHD activity should be familiar with Clause 27A in division 4 of Part 2 of the Energy Retail Code, Version 17, 2020.
-The Energy Retail Code governs the marketing activities, service levels and customer complaint handling processes of energy retailers.
-Clause 27A requires an energy retailer installing IHDs to explain how energy consumption and cost information displayed on the IHD compares to that on the customer's bill.
+APs engaged in the IHD activity should be familiar with Clause 67 Part 5 Division 1 of the Energy Retail Code of practice, Version 1, 2022.
+Clause 67 requires an energy retailer installing IHDs to explain how energy consumption and cost information displayed on the IHD compares to that on the customer's bill.
 As APs undertaking the IHD activity, you should be guided by this and must disclose to the consumer how the data displayed on the IHD unit compares to the information on the energy consumer's bill, including for residential customers in embedded networks that qualify for an IHD installation.